ianhussey/MatchToSample3x3/README.md

 - Press return to end the task at the end of task screen.

 ## Known issues
-None.
+- R script is depreciated.

 ## To do
-- R script for data processing needs updating
+- R script needs updating to extract both training and testing data.
 - Reasonable default parameters must be chosen, e.g., with reference to a specific previous experiment.

 ## Changelog